 There are over two hundred and seventy species of carnivores.
-They are essential to the ecosystem, keeping the number of rodents and pests down to allow shrubs and forests’ growth.
+They are essential to the ecosystem, keeping the number of rodents and pests down to allow shrubs and forests growth.

-Cetacea (Dolphins, Porpoises and Whales)
+Cetacea (Dolphins, Porpoises, and Whales)

 The suborder of toothed whales includes sperm whales, belugas, beaked whales, dolphins, porpoises, killer whales, and narwhals.

 Bats are the only order of mammals to fly.
 The wings are webbed and made from a thin membrane called a patagium.
-To fly, they spread out their fingers, using the extra skin to assist them in flight.
+To pass, they spread out their fingers, using the extra skin to assist them in flight.

 Bats have more bones than birds’ wings, which allows them to maneuver tight corners at high speeds.

-Some species of armadillo can roll themselves up entirely, covering their bodies with their shells.
+Some species of armadillo can roll themselves up entirely, covering their bodies with shells.
 Some can also jump high into the air to surprise predators.